 Erin Johnson is a communications analyst at the RAND Corporation.
-She has more than ten years of communications experience in a variety of fields, including defense and military affairs, international development and security, and education.
-She began working at RAND in 2007 as a research editor and was soon coauthoring publications and collaborating with researchers and other subject-matter experts to devise communications strategies, unify content, and create compelling messages.
-Now, as a communications analyst, she develops print and online outreach materials (including brochures, videos, and infographics) to promote research findings to a broad audience and to increase understanding of RAND's mission.
+She has more than 11 years of communications experience in a variety of fields, including defense and military affairs, international development and security, and education.
+She began working at RAND in 2007 as a research editor and was soon coauthoring publications and collaborating with researchers to devise communications strategies, unify content, and create compelling messages.
+Now, as a communications analyst, she develops print, online, and multimedia outreach materials to promote research findings to a broad audience and to increase understanding of RAND's mission.
 As the managing editor, Johnson supervises a staff of 15 full-time research editors, as well as several adjuncts.

-Before joining RAND, Johnson was an associate with Booz Allen Hamilton, where she led the business-development efforts of a foreign affairs department and managed analytical projects funded by the Navy.
+Before joining RAND, Johnson was an associate with Booz Allen Hamilton, where she led business development for a foreign affairs department and managed projects funded by the Navy.
 As a consultant, she worked closely with the Marine Corps to develop the Joint Non-Lethal Weapons Directorate's first investment plan and with the Navy to define the Sea Shaping (i.e., foreign-influence) pillar.

 Johnson graduated from Yale University with a B.A. in comparative literature and from Georgetown with an M.A. in security studies.
 Her master's thesis was on Chechen small arms and light weapons.
 In 2013, she completed a professional certificate program in graphic design.

 Isaac R. Porche III, Bradley Wilson, Erin-Elizabeth Johnson, "How Do We Deal with a Flood of Data?"
 Future Force, 1(2), 2014